jnk0le/AVR-UART-lib/README.md

 For software CTS, all used pins have to be configured as an input, and edge interrupt source (INT/PCINT).
 The application code should call cts_isr_handlers from interrupts corresponding to used pins. (see example(flow control).c) If CTS line goes high during transmission, only one additional byte can be transmitted. (due to 2 level transmit register)

 Software RTS is not implemented.
-Hardware RTS will not work at the moment due to RX ISR.
+Hardware RTS will not work correctly at the moment due to RX ISR (only if isr can't keep up with incoming data).

 # ISR timmings